appserver-io/appserver/_docs/webserver.md

 | `RESPONSE_POST`  | The response post hook is the last hook triggered within a keep-alive loop and will execute the modules logic when the response is well prepared and ready to dispatch. |
 | `SHUTDOWN`       | The shutdown hook is called whenever a php fatal error will shutdown the current worker process.
 In this case current filehandler module will be called to process the shutdown hook.
 This enables the module the possibility to react on fatal error's by it's own in some cases.
 If it does not react on this shutdown hook, the default error handling response dispatcher logic will be used.
 If the module reacts on the shutdown hook and set's the response state to be dispatched no other error handling shutdown logic will be called to fill up the response. |

-Now let's dig into the modules list provided for the HTTP(S) server by default.
+Now let's dig into the modules list provided for the Webserver by default.

 ```xml
 <modules>